A novel observable for $C\!P$ violation in multi-body decays and its application potential to charm and beauty meson decays: Introduction

 \section{Introduction}

-$C\!P$ violation is an important ingredient of the Standard Model of particle physics \cite{Kobayashi:1973fv}, also one of the necessary conditions for the dynamical generation of the baryonic asymmetry of the unverse \cite{Sakharov:1967dj}.
-It was first discovered in neutral kaon system in the year 1964 \cite{Christenson:1964fg}, and its discoveries in $B$ meson decay processes by the $B$ factories confirmed the Kobayashi-Maskawa mechanism of SM \cite{Aubert:2001nu,Abe:2001xe,Abe:2004us,Aubert:2007mj,Aaij:2012kz,Aaij:2013iua,Aaij:2017ngy}.
+$C\!P$ violation is an important ingredient of the Standard Model of particle physics \cite{Kobayashi:1973fv}, also one of the necessary conditions for the dynamical generation of the baryonic asymmetry of the Universe \cite{Sakharov:1967dj}.
+It was first discovered in the neutral kaon system in the year 1964 \cite{Christenson:1964fg}, and its discoveries in $B$ meson decay processes by the $B$ factories confirmed the Cabibbo-Kobayashi-Maskawa mechanism of SM \cite{Aubert:2001nu,Abe:2001xe,Abe:2004us,Aubert:2007mj,Aaij:2012kz,Aaij:2013iua,Aaij:2017ngy}.
 Recently, $C\!P$ violation was also discovered in the charmed meson decay processes \cite{Aaij:2019kcg}.

-Intensive studies on $C\!P$ violations in multi-body decays of beauty and charmed hadrons have been performed both theoretically \cite{Zhang:2013oqa,Bhattacharya:2013cvn,Bediaga:2013ela,Wang:2015ula,Cheng:2016shb,Klein:2017xti,Dedonder:2010fg,Cheng:2020ipp,Zhang:2020rol} and experimentally \cite{Aubert:2009av,Aaij:2013sfa,Aaij:2013bla,Aaij:2014iva,Aaij:2018bjo,Aaij:2019hzr,Aaij:2020wil} during the last ten years.
-One advantage for multi-body decays is that $C\!P$ violation can be studied through the phase space distribution of the decay, namely the regional $C\!P$ asymmetries distributed in the phase space.
+Intensive studies on $C\!P$ violations in multi-body decays of beauty and charmed hadrons have been performed both theoretically \cite{Zhang:2013oqa,Bhattacharya:2013cvn,Bediaga:2013ela,Wang:2015ula,Cheng:2016shb,Klein:2017xti,Dedonder:2010fg,Cheng:2020ipp,Zhang:2020rol} and experimentally \cite{Aubert:2009av,Aaij:2013sfa,Aaij:2013bla,Aaij:2014iva,Aaij:2018bjo,Aaij:2019hzr,Aaij:2019jaq,Aaij:2020wil} during the last ten years.
+One advantage for multi-body decays is that $C\!P$ violation can be studied through the phase space distribution of the decay, namely, the regional $C\!P$ asymmetries distributed in the phase space.
 The total decay amplitudes can be expressed as a superposition of various amplitudes, which can allow the presence of different strong phases.
 Because of the interference effects of these amplitudes, the regional $C\!P$ asymmetries in certain places of the phase space can be very large.
 Up to now, the regional $C\!P$ asymmetry is one of the most important and extensively studied observables associated with $C\!P$ violation in multi-body decays, other than the integrated $C\!P$ asymmetry.
 Although for four-body decay channels and baryon three-body decay channels, one can also study the $C\!P$ violation associated with triple product asymmetry \cite{Gronau:2011cf,Gronau:2015gha,Aaij:2016cla,Aaij:2019mmy}.

 The disadvantage of the regional $C\!P$ asymmetry in multi-body decays is also obvious.
 Once focusing on a small region of the phase space, the experimental study of regional $C\!P$ asymmetries will suffer from low statistics.